 |Partial Hearing Loss or/and Tinnitus (iii)||£11,820 to £13,970||Cases of mild tinnitus with some NIHL.|

 |Partial Hearing Loss or/and Tinnitus (iv)||£6,910 to £11,820||Cases of slight and/ or occasional tinnitus.
 There may be slight NIHL.|

 |Partial Hearing Loss or/and Tinnitus (v)||Up to £6,580||Slight NIHL or slight tinnitus.|

-Following on from the compensation calculator for tinnitus above which looks at what you can be owed for specific presentations of tinnitus, there are other forms of compensation which you can claim.
+Following on from the compensation calculator for tinnitus above which looks at what you can be owed for specific presentations of tinnitus, there are other forms of compensation that you can claim.
 Your tinnitus may prevent you from working or driving, may require treatment, or have caused other effects to your life.
-As such, the average compensation for tinnitus claim will take these factors into account.
-Examples of what you can also claim for include:
+As such, the average compensation for a tinnitus claim will take these factors into account and you can claim specific costs back as part of special damages.
+Examples of what you can claim for include:

 - Compensation for earnings and workplace benefits you have lost.

 - The effects on your future ability to work and your career.

 - The cost of transport getting to and from medical treatments.